Tiramisu-Compiler/tiramisu/tutorials/tutorial_autoscheduler/README.md

 To run the autoscheduler:
 1. Open a terminal in this directory (`tutorials_Atuoscheduler`).
 2. Change the `TIRAMISU_ROOT` environment variable in the `autoschedule.sh` script.
-3. Specify the path to Python in the autoscheduler file.
+3. Change the `PYTHON_PATH` environment variable in the `autoschedule.sh` script.
 Please use the version installed in the first step.
 The path should end with `anaconda3/envs/cost_model_env/bin/python3.10`.
 You can use the command `whereis python` to find the path of all your installed Python versions.
 4. Call the script using the function name. (`function_gramschmidt` in this case)

 ```bash